 Price

 As I’ve said before, a shoe’s price should never end in a “5.”
-You don’t see it very often—New Balance’s 1080 v13 does the same—it just looks awkward!
+You don’t see it very often—New Balance’s 1080 v13 does the same; it just looks awkward!
 But, more importantly, it usually means (to me) that it’s (at least) five dollars more expensive than it should be.
 But at least it’s not yet jumped to $150.
 Although, I certainly won’t be surprised when the Clifton 10 price increases by five dollars.
 Still, at $145, the Clifton 9 is a great value that you’ll get your money’s worth out of.
-It’s available for purchase on HOKA’s website.

 Conclusion

-HOKA provided the Clifton 9 to me at no charge for review purposes.
-I was not compensated for this HOKA Clifton 9 review and HOKA had no input or influence on what I wrote.
+HOKA graciously provided the Clifton 9 to me for wear testing.
+I was not compensated for this HOKA Clifton 9 review.
+HOKA had no input or influence on what I wrote.
 HOKA did not get a chance to see this review before I published.